Back to projects

 ⌛ Searching & analysing data is too time consuming

-To solve this problem we worked on a full page customizable filters system.
-This would on one hand allows the users to have a higher degree of control over their search results, but also free up space on the search results page by giving them their own space, compared to the old version which featured most of its filters on a lateral menu next to the search reults, making the user scroll more to see their data.
+To solve this problem we worked on a full-page customizable filters system.
+This allows users to have a higher degree of control over their search results, but also frees up space on the search results page by giving them their own space, compared to the old version which featured most of its filters on a lateral menu next to the search results, making the user scroll more to see their data.

 Initiate search

-Another pain point that had been highlighted during our user interviews was that it was frustrating to have to restart a new search every time, that they couldn’t go back to a previous set of chosen filters and displayed search results once they had left the app.
+Another pain point highlighted during our user interviews was that it was frustrating to have to restart a new search every time, that they couldn’t go back to a previous set of chosen filters and displayed search results once they had left the app.

 🔄 No way to quickly compare samples